bjrhodes/team-dashboard/README.md

 All the good stuff is in app.

-Do all the grunt stuff (below) to make it an application
+Do all the dev stuff (below) to make it an application

 Application will be found in dist

 Das ist alles.

-## "The Grunt Stuff"
+## "The Dev Stuff"

     npm install;
-    grunt; #to build once
+    npm run buuild:all; #to build once

-    grunt serve; # to work on the thing with live reload etc

-You will also need a few dependencies, because welcome to front end development:

-  * ruby
-  * sass and compass
-  * probably oilyPNG
-  * Here is where yeoman falls down; I have all this stuff always installed so not sure how much of it is used by this particular build.
-If you find anything extra, add it to the README.
-Ta.
+    npm run serve; # to serve as an application

+There is also a "watch" task in the npm scripts, but I've not used it yet.
+Once I know it works I'll document that here.